thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 #### Partials

-Partials add extra functionality to the composed class.
+**Partials** add additional functionalities to the composed class.

-Partial interfaces must always import the base interface.
-When importing, they must be renamed as `WithBaseInterface` to distinguish the base class from other components and maintain naming consistency.
+Partial interfaces must always import the base interface, renaming it to `WithBaseInterface` to maintain consistency and distinction.
 Partial interfaces are named `With<PartialName>Interface`.
+For example:

 ```pseudo
 WithBaseInterface = aliasTo(CatBaseInterface)